 Phenology: Flowers April - May.

-Known Distribution in Maine: This rare plant has been documented from a number of sites in Maine in the past few years.
+Known Distribution in Maine: This rare plant has been documented from a total of 4 town(s) in the following county(ies): Aroostook, Cumberland, Penobscot.

 Reason(s) for rarity: At northern limit of range; habitat being depleted.

 Conservation considerations: Unclear how forestry practices would affect populations.